Age-related Dizziness and Imbalance

 - have mobility issues that make it more challenging to get to the bathroom.

-- Blood pressure abnormalities, including high blood pressure (hypertension), low blood pressure (hypotension) and dropping blood pressure when getting up from lying or sitting (postural hypotension).
-All three may cause dizziness and increase the risk of falling.
+These include high blood pressure (hypertension), low blood pressure (hypotension) and dropping blood pressure when getting up from lying or sitting (postural hypotension).
+All 3 may cause dizziness and increase the risk of falling.

-- Drinking alcohol, especially with medication.
-It is harder for aging bodies to process alcohol.
+It is harder for aging bodies to process alcohol, especially when combined with medication.
 Greater sensitivity to its effects is linked to increased risk of falling.

-- Cardiovascular disease, including problems with heart rate of rhythm and a heart attack in the past, can cause dizziness and problems with balance.
+Problems with heart rate or rhythm, as well as having had a heart attack in the past, can cause dizziness and problems with balance.

 Symptoms of age-related dizziness and imbalance